2021402/CA1-Sem-2-MSc-in-Data-Analytics-/README.md

 **Enhanced Asset Performance:**
 With the adoption of predictive maintenance organizations can maximize the value of their assets and improve the reliability of their assets.
 Regular maintenance, early detection of failures, and improved device efficiency are some of the methods that enable long-term service life of assets, reduced downtime, and improved operations.

+# III.
+Data Acquisition and Preprocessing

+## A.	Introduction to the Dataset

+In the context of predictive maintenance with Long Short-Term Memory (LSTM) networks, dataset selection and preparation are critical to project success.
+The dataset serves as the basis for training and assessing the LSTM model, giving the historical sensor data required to forecast equipment failures and maintenance requirements.

+This project's collection comprises of sensor data gathered from industrial equipment such as turbines, pumps, motors, and other essential assets.
+Sensor data often contains measurements and readings taken at regular intervals, such as temperature, pressure, vibration, humidity, and electrical current.
+These metrics are critical indications of equipment health and performance, allowing us to monitor asset status and identify abnormalities or departures from typical operating behavior.

+The dataset may additionally include metadata or contextual information, such as timestamps, equipment identification, operating parameters, and maintenance records.
+This information offers useful context for sensor data, allowing us to link equipment statuses to maintenance events, operational situations, and environmental considerations.
+Before using the dataset to train the LSTM model, numerous preparation procedures are required to assure its quality, consistency, and compliance with the predictive maintenance framework.

+## B.	Description of the Sensor Data

+The sensor data that are utilized for this predictive maintenance project is the total set of measurements and readings that are collected from various sensors that are attached to the equipment that are being implemented in the industrial plant.
+These sensors are in such a way that they control the parameters and signals that relate the condition, performance, and status of the machine.
+LSTM network is the training set that consists of sensor data as the input data, which reflects the equipment breakdowns and maintenance needs.

+**•	Temperature:** Thermal readings reveal information on the temperature of the equipment, for instance, whether the machine is functioning too hot, or there is a problem with cooling or that the machine is being subjected to thermal stress.

+**•	Pressure:** Pressure observation is the most important parameter which determines the flow, system level of pressure and hydraulic performance of the various systems.
+It also helps in the detection of leakage, blockage, or pressure fluctuations.

+**•	Vibration:** Vibration data is an important instrument for the continuous supervision the mechanical status and the condition of the rotating machinery including pump, motor, and turbine.
+A bearing wear or a misalignment or a structure damage is a warning indication if there is a change in the vibration patterns.

+**•	Humidity:** The moisture levels, which are expressed in percentage of humidity, are a cause of two problems: corrosion and integrity of insulation, as well as the electrical performance of the equipment that are delicate with electronic parts.